 Considering taking your dog along on your summer holiday gives both you and him the opportunity to take a break from routine and experience new places and experiences.
 It could be just a walk around some amazing gardens, a pint in the local beer garden, or a couple of nights under canvas.
 Read on for our hints and advice for some of the best days out that you can enjoy with your pooch.

 Visit a local beach

 Of course, make sure it’s a dog-friendly beach, as many don’t allow dogs onto the sand during the summer months.
-It’s also best to visit either early morning or evening time, as the sand can often be quite hot for a doggies’ paws.
+It’s also best to visit either early morning or evening, as the sand can often be quite hot for a doggies’ paws.
 Remember to take along dog poop bags too and clean up after your pet every time.

 Explore a different walk in a dog-friendly park

 It’s exciting for your dog to explore different environments and meet new friends.
 Most dog parks allow pets to run around off the leash, allowing Fido to sniff around and discover new surroundings.

 Take a road trip and stay overnight.

 Plan a car journey or an outing on public transport to a nearby town.
 Many B&Bs are pet-friendly and will allow your dog to stay overnight in your room.
 Check out hotels and cottage rentals, too; you will be surprised how many allow well-behaved pets to stay.

 National Trust and English Heritage sites in the UK

 Both of these have hundreds of historic sites and properties for you to visit, and the majority of them are dog-friendly.
 Check on their websites for exact regulations.
 You might not be able to take your pup into the elegant properties, but each location usually has extensive grounds to explore with your canine, on a lead, of course.